-The Christmas Chronicles: Part 2 (November 25)
+The Christmas Chronicles: Part 2 (available now)

 Kurt Russell returns as Santa Claus in the sequel to 2018’s The Christmas Chronicles, along with Goldie Hawn reprising her role as Mrs. Claus.
 Once again, siblings Kate and Teddy head on an adventure with Santa Claus, this time to save the North Pole and Christmas from a magical troublemaker, Belsnickel.
 Written and directed by Chris Columbus (Home Alone), it’s a fun holiday adventure for the entire family.

-Sugar Rush Christmas: Season 2 (November 27)
+Sugar Rush Christmas: Season 2 (available now)

 The baking competition show is back this year with its second Christmas edition.
 Watch as teams of professional bakers work against the ticking clock to create impressive and delicious holiday treats.
 Guest judges haven’t been announced yet, but contestants will be competing for a $10,000 prize.

-Dance Dreams: Hot Chocolate Nutcracker (November 27)
+Dance Dreams: Hot Chocolate Nutcracker (available now)

 Shonda Rhimes’ Shondaland productions brings us this spotlight on entertainment industry icon Debbie Allen.
 It follows a group of young dancers as they prepare for Allen’s annual Hot Chocolate Nutcracker production, a re-imagining of Tchaikovsky’s classic holiday ballet.